1932 Martin 0-17 Pre War Acoustic Guitar

 This guitar was reverted back to its original state over 30 years ago in the USA possibly by Fret n Fiddle who has been a Martin dealer & repairer for many many years.
 The tailpiece was removed, the saddle put back in and slots filled along with a small crack on the top and a larger hole filled on the butt end as pictured and a neck reset professionally done bringing this guitar back to its original set up and superb playability.

-The guitar also has the original bar frets and has plenty of life left in them and there is no fret buzz even high up the neck with harmonics ringing out clearly.
+The guitar also has the original bar frets and there is no fret buzz even high up the neck with harmonics ringing out clearly.

 - TOP & BACK MATERIAL - Solid Mahogany